RandomWhiteTrash/laravel-grid/docs/buttons.md

 // It's actually a sort callback run over the collection of buttons, and this argument passed in the callback as an argument.
 // Defaults to `null`
 'position' => 99;

+// can be either 'left' or 'right'.
+Defaults to 'right' 'position_side' => 'right';

+//Separator between buttons.
+Defaults to an empty string.
+Can be any HTML string 'separator' => '';

 // if a user click on it would trigger a PJAX action.
 Defaults to false 'pjaxEnabled' => true;